MAXILLA ANATOMY

 • Transmits nasolacrimal duct

-• Drains tears into nasal cavity
+• Drains your tears into your nasal cavity

 • Conchal crest — bony ridge